 The assessment centre ran over two days at Rolls-Royce in Derby, with an overnight stay in a nearby hotel.
 I was nervous, but I went with a positive attitude and aimed to make friends rather than compete.
 I was pleasantly surprised when I got there and met such a lovely group of students who were all very encouraging towards one another.
 The assessors too were very welcoming and put us all at ease from the offset.
 Over the two days, I took part in two presentations, an interview, a group activity, a written test and several networking sessions with the assessors.
 I found the experience challenging but enjoyable, and I left feeling like I had done my best.

-A few days later, I received a phone call from Rolls-Royce to say that I had made the final 10, and that they wanted to offer me an internship regardless of whether I were to win overall or not!
-I was absolutely delighted with the news, and I couldn’t wait to attend the finalist’s awards ceremony.
+A few days later, I received a phone call from Rolls-Royce to say that I had made the final ten, and that they wanted to offer me an internship regardless of whether I were to win overall or not!
+I was absolutely delighted with the news and I couldn’t wait to attend the finalists' awards ceremony.

 The awards ceremony took place at East Wintergarden in Canary Wharf.
-It was great to celebrate our achievements in such a beautiful venue amongst the other students who had taken part in different award categories.
-We even got to meet Rolls-Royce’s CEO, and several assessors and senior managers attended the ceremony too.
-We were treated to a very fancy meal and an inspiring speech from former Blue Peter presenter Konnie Huq, before the winners were announced.
+It was great to celebrate our achievements in such a beautiful venue among the other students who had taken part in different award categories.
+We even got to meet Rolls-Royce’s CEO and several assessors and senior managers attended the ceremony too.
+We were treated to a very fancy meal and an inspiring speech from former Blue Peter presenter Konnie Huq before the winners were announced.

 I’ve had a fantastic experience taking part in both the Undergraduate of the Year Awards and Future Female Engineers, and I would highly recommend them to other students.
 I now feel much more confident about finding a graduate job, and the Undergraduate of the Year Awards in particular has really helped in subsequent achievements.
 Thank you TARGETjobs!

 Where are they now?